-Contact The Family Law Offices Of Heath Baker In Riverside For A Free Consultation!
+Contact The Family Law Offices Of Heath Baker In Palm Desert For A Free Consultation!

 The Law Office of Heath L. Baker is dedicated to finding the best solution for you and your family.
 With a background in criminal investigations, Mr. Baker has years of experience investigating the facts and applying legal expertise to your family’s situation.
 You can count on the Law Office of Heath L. Baker to thoroughly investigate and diligently prepare your case to win.

 You deserve compassionate and hardworking representation in your family law matter.
 If you have questions about your rights as unmarried parents, trust The Law Office of Heath L. Baker.
 Mr. Baker represents clients in all Palm Desert and San Bernardino courts, as well as select locations in San Diego and Orange County.
 Call (951) 222-2228 or contact us online to schedule a free consultation.